MagicCube/g3d/README.md

 ## [Live Demo](http://magiccube.github.io/g3d/)

-Please use Chrome, Safari or any other Webkit-based modern browser to run the demo properly.
+Open the [live demo page](http://magiccube.github.io/g3d/) with Chrome, Safari or any other Webkit-based modern browser.

 <b>How to Use</b>
 * Drag with left button to pan.